jibiabraham/ReallyTinyWYSIWIG/README.md

 A really small WYSIWIG editor.

-Finally I've stopped thinking about making one and am actually starting to mske one.
+Finally I've stopped thinking about making one and am actually starting to make one.
 Watch out for a more detailed explanation in the near future.